4ms/metamodule-docs-website/docs/shortcuts.md

 ### **Knob Set Shortcut**

-A fast way to change Knobs Sets is to __hold down the Back button and turn the encoder__.
+A fast way to change Knob Sets is to __hold down the Back button and turn the encoder__.

 A pop-up will tell you the name of the Knob Set that was just made active.